BeamApp/Transit/README.md

 *NOTE:* Make sure, the native function Ids are unique over time and for each JavaScript context.
 That includes a page reload!

 ## Scratchpad
+Here are some (outdated) thoughts that otherwise would have been lost.
+TBD: delete unneeded material and convert remaining parts into readable chunks :)

 ```